fastify/fastify/docs/TypeScript.md

 🎉 You now have a working Typescript Fastify server!
 This example demonstrates the simplicity of the version 3.x type system.
 By default, the type system assumes you are using an `http` server.
 The later examples will demonstrate how to create more complex servers such as `https` and `http2`, how to specify route schemas, and more!

-> For more examples on initializing Fastify with TypeScript (such as enabling HTTP2) check out the detailed API section [here]()
+> For more examples on initializing Fastify with TypeScript (such as enabling HTTP2) check out the detailed API section [here][Fastify]

 ### Using Generics